dhthwy/r/README.md

 No need worry about ethic complaints or other drama.

 You already have what you chose.
 Nothing else matters.

+The one you like is the one you run to.
+Not the one you left to drown while they scream out to you for your help.

+The history before that made it far worse.

+Plus you added 'ethics' to the mix, further souring the milk.
+Don't forget who did who wrong first.

+Once you cut someone off like that.
+That's it.
+There is no going back.

+It's mind boggling the asshole you have become.

+Can't go back from how you treated me in the past, and how you still choose to treat me currently.

+Ya fucking asshole.

+Your choices preclude any future growth.
 "

 ---